RaspberryPiFoundation/scratch-curriculum/en-GB/paint-box/index.md

 + Test your code again.
 This time, move the pencil around the stage and hold down the mouse button.
 Can you draw with your pencil?

 	![screenshot](images/paint-draw.png)

+	If not, check that you placed the crosshair **just below** the tip of the pencil, *not* on the tip of the pencil.

 ## Save your project { .save }